John Salley: Panathinaikos (1996)

-Los Angeles Lakers
+Los Angeles Lakers (1999–2000)

 In 1999, Salley joined a Lakers team led by superstars Shaquille O'Neal and Kobe Bryant and also reunited with his former Bulls coach, Phil Jackson.
 He saw little action for the Lakers en route to their first of three consecutive NBA championships, primarily serving as O'Neal's backup.
 In 2000, he retired again following the first Lakers championship season after proudly proclaiming that he had won "four championship rings, with three different teams, in three different decades and two different millenniums".
 He would be the last Laker to wear #16 before Pau Gasol, whom it was retired in honor of.
-14 years later, Tim Duncan of the San Antonio Spurs became the second player to achieve this (sans the requirement of different teams) by leading his Spurs to five championships between 1999 and 2014.
+14 years later, Tim Duncan of the San Antonio Spurs became the second player to achieve titles in three different decades (sans the requirement of different teams) by leading his Spurs to five championships between 1999 and 2014.

 Post-basketball activities

 Film

-In 1995, John Salley had a role in Bad Boys as a thick-glassed computer hacking nerd who gets out of jail because he helps crack files for the Miami Police Department.
+In 1995, John Salley had a role in Bad Boys as a thick-glassed computer hacking nerd prisoner named Fletcher, who gets out of jail because he helps crack files for the Miami Police Department.
 In 1996, Salley appeared as a veteran basketball player alongside Whoopi Goldberg in the film Eddie, about a fan who takes over as coach of the New York Knicks.

 In 2003, Salley reprised his role of Fletcher in Bad Boys II and appeared in the Showtime TV film Coast to Coast alongside actress Selma Blair.

 He also appeared in the movie Confessions of a Shopaholic in 2009 as a member of the shopaholic help group (playing a retired NBA player) and had a bit role as a pimp in the blaxploitation spoof Black Dynamite.

 Salley appeared in the Disney Channel original movie, The Ultimate Christmas Present, as a tall elf.

 In 2018, Salley appeared in the Netflix original movie, Nappily Ever After, starring Sanaa Lathan.

 In 2022, Salley appears in Sneakerella as a famous sneaker maker and former basketball star.

+In 2024, Salley returned to his role of Fletcher in Bad Boys: Ride or Die.